Prioritising impact and maintaining balance: interview with Gwen van Berne

 If we continue in the direction we are going, then I see us becoming even more resilient, impactful and innovative.
 I’m excited about our new strategy and the areas we can improve and grow in.
 I see a future where our work will grow in relevance and where our processes will be modernised and where we can attract a wider group of investors.
 I’m positive about where we are going and I’m thankful that I can play a role in helping us get there.

-- 28 November 2022 - Prioritising impact and maintaining balance: interview with Gwen van Berne
+- 28 novembre 2022 - Prioritising impact and maintaining balance: interview with Gwen van Berne

-- 23 November 2022 - Oikocredit invests in Ivorian fintech Djamo to support its growth and expansion in francophone West Africa
+- 23 novembre 2022 - Oikocredit invests in Ivorian fintech Djamo to support its growth and expansion in francophone West Africa

-- 10 November 2022 - Oikocredit invests US$ 1,000,000 in Standard Life Organisation to support low-income entrepreneurs in Nigeria
+- 10 novembre 2022 - Oikocredit invests US$ 1,000,000 in Standard Life Organisation to support low-income entrepreneurs in Nigeria

-- 01 November 2022 - Aqua for All interviews Oikocredit’s Managing Director on new partnership
+- 01 novembre 2022 - Aqua for All interviews Oikocredit’s Managing Director on new partnership